MainulDip/JavaEveryday/java-language-tour.md

   }
 }
 ```

+> ### Single inheritance (`extends`) and Multiple Interface Implementation (`implements`):
+Java class can inherit/extend only one another class/abstract and multiple interfaces, while an interface can inherit other interfaces.
+Note Java allows multiple inheritance using interfaces.

 > ### Variables & Types:
 ```java
 int myNum = 5;      // Integer (whole number), by default public if not mentioned private